adtzlr/felupe/README.md

 ```

 ## Utilities
 The above code snippets and explanations cover only the essential parts of FElupe.
-Several utilities are available - please have a look the scripts folder or the source code itself.
+Several utilities are available - please have a look at the scripts folder or the source code itself.

-+ Author: Andreas Dutzler, Graz, Austria.
-+ Last updated: 2021/05/13
+## License
+FElupe - finite element analysis (C) 2021 Andreas Dutzler, Graz (Austria).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.